 As noted in Brown (1983), "A test is only as good as the items it contains."
 A complete evaluation of a test's quality must include an evaluation of each item.
 Both Standards for Educational and Psychological Testing (AERA et al., 2014) and the Code of Fair Testing Practices in Education (Joint Committee on Testing Practices, 2004) include standards for identifying quality items.
 Items should assess only knowledge or skills that are identified as part of the domain being tested and should avoid assessing irrelevant factors.
 Items should also be unambiguous and free of grammatical errors, potentially insensitive content or language, and other confounding characteristics.
-In addition, items must not unfairly disadvantage students, in particular racial, ethnic, or gender groups.
+In addition, items must not unfairly disadvantage students-in particular, racial, ethnic, or gender groups.

-Both qualitative and quantitative analyses are conducted to ensure that MCAS items meet these standards.
+Both qualitative and quantitative analyses have been conducted to ensure that MCAS items meet these standards.
 Qualitative analyses are described in earlier sections of this chapter; this section focuses on quantitative evaluations.
 Statistical evaluations are presented in four parts: (1) difficulty indices, (2) item-test correlations, (3) DIF statistics, and (4) dimensionality analyses.
-The item analyses presented here are based on the statewide administration of the MCAS in spring 2017.
+The item analyses presented here are based on the statewide administration of the legacy MCAS in spring 2018.
 Note that the information presented in this section is based on the items common to all forms, since those are the items on which student scores are calculated.
-(Item analyses are also performed for field-test items, and the statistics are then used during the item review process and form assembly for future administrations.)
+(Item analyses, not included in this report, have also been performed for field-test items; the statistics are used during the item review process and during form assembly for future administrations.)